VeXeV/GW2-Tutorial/GW2-Tutorial.md

 ## 4.2 (Professions) Health

 Professions come in three health pools.
-These pools are added on the base health (10,000 at level 80).
+These Bonuses are added on the base health (10,000 at level 80).

 | Base health gained per level         |  1-19  |  20-39 | 40-59 | 60-79 |  80   | Total at level 80 |
 | -------------------------------------|--------|--------|-------|-------|-------|-------------------|